schubergphilis/chef-acme/README.md

 Usage
 -----
-Use the `acme_certificate` resource to request a certificate with the http-01 challange.
+Use the `acme_certificate` resource to request a certificate with the http-01 challenge.
 The webserver for the domain for which you are requesting a certificate must be running on the local server.
 This resource only supports the http validation method.
-To use the tls-sni-01 challange, please see the resource below.
+To use the tls-sni-01 challenge, please see the resource below.
 Provide the path to your `wwwroot` for the specified domain.

 ```ruby
 acme_certificate 'test.example.com' do